drndivoje/vluent/README.md

 complex validation rules
 by making it composable and easy to test.
 It can be used for any tier of your application, and it is not tied to any specific framework.
-The Vluent is not compatible with the Java Bean Validation Specification, and it follows similar approach like Spring
+Vluent is compatible with the Java Bean Validation Specification and can be used both as a standalone validation library and as part of standard Bean Validation frameworks like Hibernate Validator.
-Validator interface.

 ## Usage